 The Australian Capital Territory (ACT) which is home to Canberra also contains just one National Park, Namadgi.
 What we lack in numbers of parks we make up for in size with Namadgi covering 46% of the ACT’s land mass.
+In addition there are a series of hills, ridge, and buffer zones spread throughout the city that help to give Canberra the name of ‘bush capitol’.
 While these green spaces, right on our doorstep, are often taken for granted by many locals, those in the know take the opportunity to get out and hike both within the city limits as well just a short drive away from residential areas.

 The following hikes are our top five summit hikes for those into peak bagging.
 Our top five range in distance from 3.6 km to 22 km for those of you with a bit of energy to burn.
 Gill and I have walked all the trails and each trail has something that makes it special for us.
 If something catches your eye, you can click on the links below for our full reviews.

 So whether you are a visitor to the ACT or a local exploring your backyard, we hope you enjoy!